Mathmagicians/kumori/README.md

 You make generate new token for deployment here: <https://jwt.io/#debugger-io>

 ## Tests
-    make test // It is required for the test to run that an environment is runnin (dev or prod) and fixture data hase been loaded.
+    make test // It is required for the test to run that an environment is running (dev or prod) and fixture data hase been loaded.

+### JMeter

+Assuming JMeter is on your path, you have exported your JWT token in your shell, you can start the editor with the following command:

+    jmeter -t ./services/jmeter/kumori.jmx -e -Jjwt=${KUMORI_JWT}

+To run the JMeter test without gui and assuming you have exported your JWT token in your shell:
+    make jmeter

 This projects uses [Browserstack](https://www.browserstack.com) for automated testing.